-With this the team and product owner can product owner can project how many more sprints are needed to finish the work.
+With this the team and product owner can project how many more sprints are needed to finish the work.

-We are assuming that the team is using story pointing here.
+We are assuming that the team is using story points here.

 Some myths about velocity